xmtp/libxmtp/README.md

 Libxmtp is a platform agnostic implementation of the core cryptographic functionality to be used in XMTP sdk's

+## Structure

+Top-level
+- libxmtp - the pure Rust implementation of XMTP APIs, agnostic to any per-language or per-platform binding
+- bindings/wasm - depends on libxmtp to generate a WASM library and bindings

-## QuickStart
+## WASM QuickStart

+- cd `bindings/wasm`
-Run `npm run build` to build the rust library and Node.js bindings.
+- Run `npm run build` to build the rust crate and Node.js bindings.